Stand in the Schoolhouse Door: Background

-Incident
+Standoff

 On June 11, Malone and Hood pre-registered in the morning at the Birmingham courthouse.
 They selected their courses and filled out all their forms there.
 They arrived at Foster Auditorium to have their course loads reviewed by advisors and pay their fees.
 Kennedy administration officials, struggling with a potentially violent situation, considered simply bypassing Foster Auditorium and having Malone and Hood escorted directly to their dorm rooms.
 But given reports of an agitated Wallace, Robert Kennedy told Deputy Attorney General Nicholas Katzenbach, "You'd better give him his show because I'm concerned if he doesn't have it ... that God knows what could happen by way of violence."

 Administration officials also concluded the best optics would be to present the matter as a conflict between state and federal authority, not a racial confrontation between the white governor and the black students.
 Further, by keeping the students away from the doorway, the administration was not forced to charge Wallace with contempt of a federal court order.
 So it was that Malone and Hood remained in their vehicle as Wallace, attempting to uphold his promise as well as for political show, blocked the entrance to Foster Auditorium with the media watching.
 Then, flanked by federal marshals, Katzenbach told Wallace to step aside.
 However, Wallace interrupted Katzenbach and gave a speech on states' rights.

-Katzenbach called President John F. Kennedy, who had previously issued a presidential proclamation demanding that Wallace step aside, and told him of Wallace's actions in ignoring the proclamation as it had no legal force.
+Katzenbach called President John F. Kennedy, who had previously issued a presidential proclamation demanding that Wallace step aside, and told Kennedy of Wallace's actions in ignoring the proclamation as, according to Wallace, it had no legal force.
 In response, Kennedy issued Executive Order 11111, which had already been prepared, authorizing the federalization of the Alabama National Guard under the Insurrection Act of 1807.
 Four hours later, Guard General Henry Graham commanded Wallace to step aside, saying, "Sir, it is my sad duty to ask you to step aside under the orders of the President of the United States."
 Wallace then spoke further, but eventually moved, and Malone and Hood completed their registration.

+Malone recounted that these early moments of confrontation were frightening because of their visible potential for violence.
+She could not stop thinking about the recent Ole Miss riot that had threatened James Meredith as he integrated that campus and wondering if similar race riots would happen at the University of Alabama.